Fouadiscoming/Template01/README.md

 # Template01
 Html-Css
-this is the first exercise for hmtl and css glad to share  it
+this is the first exercise for hmtl and css, glad to share  it.